primus/primus/README.md

 #### Transforming and intercepting messages

 Intercepting and transforming messages is something that a lot of plugins require.
-When your building an `EventEmitter` plugin or something else you probably don't want the default `data` event to be emitted but your custom event.
+When you're building an `EventEmitter` plugin or something else you probably don't want the default `data` event to be emitted but your custom event.
 There are 2 different types of messages that can be transformed: